 Tom Berkel is an Egremont resident, and has served on the Construct Board since late 2009 in various capacities.
 He was born in Freeport, New York, one of ten children, and raised in Alford, Massachusetts after the family relocated when he was age 9.
 He is a graduate of local public schools, the University of Massachusetts (Baccalaureate, Political Science), and the University of Connecticut (Masters, Economics) where he was the Connecticut State Legislature Non-Duty Fellow.
-His professional career includes twenty years with Bestfoods, a food manufacturing company, where he worked in both the Corporate and Operating companies in areas of Treasury, Finance, Business Analytics, and Consumer and Customer Research and Intelligence.
-After Bestfoods, he worked for Cadbury Schweppes/Dr Pepper Snapple Inc. for four years, retiring in 2008.
-Today, Tom volunteers his time in support of both local government and a select group of non-profit institutions and organizations.
-As time permits, he is an on-call substitute instructor for middle and high school students in one of the south county regional school districts.
+His professional career includes 20 years with Bestfoods, a food manufacturing company, where he worked in both the Corporate and Operating companies in areas of Treasury, Finance, Business Analytics, and Consumer and Customer Research and Intelligence.
+After Bestfoods he worked for Cadbury Schweppes/Dr Pepper Snapple Inc. for 4 years, retiring in 2008.
+Today Tom volunteers his time in support of both local government and a select group of non-profit institutions and organizations.
+As time permits, he is an on-call substitute instructor for middle and high schoolers in one of the south county regional school districts.

 Evan Hardcastle was born and raised here, in the Southern Berkshire County, on a small dairy farm.
 He now lives in Housatonic with his wife Sarah.
 Evan’s early twenties were spent guiding outdoor adventures for kids between the ages of 12 to 18.
 At age 23 he began a career as a builder and is now a part owner of the company 377 Builders; a profit share building company based out of Housatonic MA that specializes in high performance buildings.